nickcharron/cad_image_markup/README.md

 ## Tests
 ### Running existing tests
 There five tests provided for demonstration.
-They are run by exectuting the load_and_build_tests executable:
+They are run by exectuting the load_and_build_examples executable:
 ```
 cd root_directory/cad_image_markup/build
 ./cad_image_markup_laod_and_build_tests